 Running a multiple linear regression with this model yielded the following results:

 To my surprise the variables PROP_DRY and CONS_ALC were not statistically significant.
-However when taken as a set the variables included in this model yield an R square of .823, meaning that 82.3% of the variance in OVR_IN can be explained by the depended variables.
+However when taken as a set, the variables included in this model yield an R squared of .823, meaning that 82.3% of the variance in OVR_IN can be explained by the depended variables.
 The variables ACTIVE, WORRY_MONEY, and PRODUCE are statistically significant at the 0.05% level.
 COMM_INV is also statistically significant, however it just misses the 0.05% level.
 The variable ACTIVE certainly makes since in this model.
 ACTIVE is defined as the percentage of state residents who report having felt active and productive every day in the last seven days.
 If a state resident has not felt productive in the last seven days then he/she is more likely to be less happy or have a higher well-being index score.
 Arkansas for example has a ACTIVE percentage of 66% versus 71% in it-’s neighboring state Texas which is ranked 11th in terms of the well-being index.
 From this model we can see that with an increased percentage in ACTIVE, the OVR_IN Increases by 0.1634 points.
 WORRY_MONEY another statistically significant variable intuitively makes since.
 With an increased percentage in WORRY_MONEY, the OVR_IN decreases by 0.156.
 This means that the more a state’s residence are worry about money the less likely they are to be happy.
 The percentage of Arkansas residence that worried about money in 2016 was 36.6%, or 2.18% above the nationwide mean of 34.42%.
 This also can explain why Arkansas has a low well-being index score.

 While the first model showed us that the variables ACTIVE, WORRY_MONEY, COMM_INV, and PRODUCE are statistically significant, the first model did little to explain the role of dry counties on the well-being index.
 We found from the last model that neither PROP_DRY nor ALC_CONS were statistically significant.
 However it is possible that the PROP_DRY is reflective of cultural values in a state.
 Of the states that have dry counties: Arkansas, Florida, Georgia, Kansas, Kentucky, Mississippi, South Dakota, Tennessee, and Texas, only two, Florida and Kansas are located outside of what is known as the Bible Belt.